VICEROY: GDPR-/CCPA-compliant Enforcement of Verifiable Accountless Consumer Requests: Implementation

 \subsubsection{Pop-up}

-An extension pop-up is a small web page that appears when the client clicks on the extension icon next to the \texttt{URL} bar.
-As shown in Figures~\ref{vcr_list} and~\ref{vcr_history}, the pop-up displays session information for a \vcr{} key along with the history of web links visited when the session was active.
-It also displays the types of \vcr{s} (access, modify and delete) that the client can submit.
+The extension pop-up is a small web page that appears when the client clicks on the extension icon next to the URL bar.
+As shown in Figures~\ref{vcr_list} and~\ref{vcr_history}, it displays session information for a \vcr{} key along with the history of web links visited when the session was active.
+It also displays the types of \vcr{s} (access, modify, and delete) that the client can submit.

 To issue a \vcr{}, the client first chooses the session(s) and the type of request.
-Depending on that choice, the pop-up script prepares a \vcr{} for signing.
-The resulting \vcr{} is then passed to the native application (see Section~\ref{subsec:native_message_app}) for signing.
-Once the request is signed using the corresponding \vcr{} private key, it is retrieved by the pop-up (using the background script), and the \vcr{} is sent to the server's \vcr{} \token{} verification endpoint.
+Next, the pop-up script prepares a request for signing.
+It includes a timestamp in the signature to prevent replay attacks, due to its simple design.
+The resulting client request is then passed to a Python native application~\cite{nativemessagingprotocol} which relays it to the trusted device (see Section~\ref{subsec:trusted_device}) for signing.
+Once signed using the \vcr{} private key, the request is retrieved by the pop-up (using the background script) through the native application, and the \vcr{} is sent to the server's \vcr{} verification endpoint.
 Finally, the server's response is displayed in the client's browser.